newaging

 But the study of aging is a natural science.
 A primary purpose of the natural sciences is to distinguish objective reality from subjective perception.
 Unless the preconceptions that we form from our observations can be substantiated by a theoretical framework that explains why those observations reflect reality, the model resulting from those observations cannot be accepted as reality.

-Since the New Paradigm concurs with the NPA paradigm with respect to its primary tenet (in most species, there is no physiological aging mechanism per se), this essay will focus on the key difference between the New Paradigm and the NPA point of view.
+Since the New Paradigm concurs with the NPA paradigm with respect to its primary tenet (i.e., in most species, there is no physiological aging mechanism per se), this essay will focus on the key difference between the New Paradigm and the NPA point of view.
 A primary focus of the New Paradigm is the significance of the human maintenance system.
 A core preconception of the NPA paradigm is that human maintenance processes, if such processes even exist, are irrelevant to the discussion.

 How NPA Views the Human Maintenance System

 One reason that NPA proponents shy away from the maintenance system itself is that the acknowledgement that there are biological structures, such as the endocrine system, that are heavily involved in the operation of the maintenance system, exposes a fatal weakness in the NPA paradigm.
 Biological structures mutate.
 So long as there is any evolutionary benefit to be gained, a mutation that would allow the maintenance process to ward off FDS for a longer period of time (i.e., past the age of 20) would be favored by natural selection.
-So the only way to rationalize the preconception that the human maintenance system is incapable of preventing FDS in humans once they have entered their third decade of life would be to argue that either
+So the only way to rationalize the preconception that the human maintenance system is incapable of preventing FDS in humans once they have entered their third decade of life would be to argue that either there is no evolutionary benefit to delaying the onset of FDS; or delaying the onset of FDS is simply impossible.

 In Darwin’s time, human aging was assumed to be quite similar to animal NPD.
 Aging was something that happened to old people.
 It’s not that big a stretch for Darwin to have assumed that at some point very late in life, as is the case with NPD in other mammals, the human maintenance system loses effectiveness.
 However, now that science has established that symptoms of FDS appear in a typical contemporary human by the early 20s, proponents of the NPA paradigm typically tie the commencement of aging to “reproductive maturity.”
 Per the evolutionary neglect hypothesis, once one has reached the age where offspring are possible, evolution no longer cares about the subject.

 That’s a significant contortion of evolutionary theory.
 A basic principle of natural selection is differential reproductive success, which boils down to selecting traits that maximize the number of offspring.
 It’s difficult to imagine a trait that is more directly related to reproductive success than a maintenance process that effectively delays the onset of FDS, thus extending the period of time that the reproductive system can function at an optimal level.
 But the NPA proponents would have us believe that once an individual has had the opportunity to produce a single offspring, evolution no longer cares.
-The NPA rationale would be somewhat plausible if it tied the commencement of aging to some theoretical point in time where reproduction is no longer possible.
+The NPA rationale would be somewhat plausible if it tied the commencement of biological aging/FDS to some theoretical point in time where reproduction is no longer possible.
 But to suggest that there is no evolutionary benefit to having the human reproductive system continue to function at an optimal level past the age of 20 is a bridge too far.

 That leaves NPA proponents with the argument that an effective maintenance system is simply impossible.
 As is the case with many issues that relate to the aging paradigm, much of the discussion is based on preconceptions and hidden assumptions rather than explicit argument.
-For example although NPA proponents deny the existence of any aging mechanism per se, they nonetheless unquestioningly accept the aging paradigm’s preconception that all physiological changes that are statistically associated with increasing chronological age constitute a single monolithic trait, with that trait being a process that is designed to result in death.
+For example, although NPA proponents deny the existence of any aging mechanism per se, they nonetheless unquestioningly accept the aging paradigm’s preconception that all physiological changes that are statistically associated with increasing chronological age constitute a single monolithic trait, with that trait being a process that is designed to result in death.
 The resulting hidden preconception is that the sole purpose of the maintenance system is to prevent organisms from dying.
 If an effective maintenance system is defined to be one that makes organisms immortal, then an effective maintenance system would of course be impossible.

 A second approach utilized by NPA proponents is to identify certain types of damage that appear to be unpreventable.
 Two well-known examples are the mitochondrial free radical theory of aging and telomere attrition.
 Under these damage-based theories, the presumed purpose of the maintenance system is to prevent intrinsic damage.
 Under this view, since these (and many other) sources of intrinsic damage are inexorable forces, an effective maintenance system would be impossible.